aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

-# Deploying a Node.js backend using the AWS CDK
+# Deploying a Node.js backend using the AWS Cloud Development Kit (AWS CDK)

 ## 1. Install requirements